Cancer and mental health

 Anxiety is not out of the ordinary with a cancer diagnosis, so much so that the term ‘scanxiety’ has become an acknowledged phrase that quite simply means when you are worried about a scan you may need to have, whether it is before, during or after.
 Words that have been adapted into everyday language when you have a cancer diagnosis is evidence of just how common it is to feel anxiety about things like scans and treatments for cancer.

-Other common worries
+Other common cancer worries

 Another worry that comes up frequently is the fear of cancer returning.
 Cancer charity, Maggie’s said that 56% of those who have had cancer have said that they do have this concern, which means that even though being cancer free after having treatment should be a positive, it may be clouded by the uncertainty of it returning in the future, thus again affecting your mental health.